Strategies for healthy grocery shopping

 (3) Stick to the perimeter of the store.
 When you shop at the supermarket, do most of your shopping on the outside aisles.
-This is where you will find much of the whole, unprocessed foods.
+This is where you will find much of the whole, unprocessed food.
 The inner aisles are where most processed and junk foods reside.
 If you mostly avoid those aisles (Okay, you have to venture there to get your brown rice and lentils!), you won't be tempted by the bright packages.

 (4) Eat before you go shopping, so that you aren't tempted to buy sugary or salty junk foods.
 An empty stomach is directly correlated to weak will power.
 The store has all kinds of strategies to encourage you to buy more.
 Everything from the background music, to store layout, attractive displays, and signs telling you about "specials" is designed to get you to stray from your planned purchases.
 Don't let hunger make you easier to manipulate!